-Anyone wishing to become a volunteer, either for a one off event or on a more regular basis, e.g. hearing children read, should contact the Principal or Vice Principal.
+Anyone wishing to become a volunteer, either for a one-off event or on a more regular basis, should contact the Principal or Vice Principal.
 School visits will be dealt with directly through the Office.

 Volunteers should complete the Volunteer Information Sheet (Appendix 1) with their contact details, type of activities they would like to help with, and the times they are available to help.